eatthoselemons/kualiChallenge/implementation.md

             - select unocupied elevators
               - select closest elevator (elevators on the same floor will have distance = 0)
                 - change that elevators current destination to the requesters floor. (since the que will be empty just set the que to that floor
+  - for elevators
+    - if elevator active
+      - if passenger elevator destination
+        - trips counter +1
+        - passengers - peopleDisembarking
+        - passengers + peopleEmbarking
+        - if trips > 100
+          - set active to false
+      - else
+        - move to next destination